Understanding British Imams

 Our research aims

 The research has several aims which can be summarised as follows:

-- To compile a comprehensive national database of British imams consisting of basic biographical details such as age, ethnicity, education, language usage and country of birth.
-This is being done through a meticulously planned national mapping exercise involving multi-sited mosque visits and telephone interviews.
+- To compile an anonymous dataset of British imams comprising basic biographical details such as age, ethnic origin, language usage and country of birth.
+This is being done through a meticulously planned national mapping exercise involving multi-sited mosque visits, telephone interviews and an online survey.